AndyObtiva/glimmer-dsl-web/README.md

 After looking through the [samples](#samples) below, read the [FAQ (Frequently Asked Questions)](#faq) to learn more about how Glimmer DSL for Web compares to other approaches/libraries like Hotwire (Turbo), Phlex, ViewComponent, Angular, Vue, React, Svelte, and other JS frameworks.

-Anyone not considering this kind of technology in 2024 is like someone stuck in the dark ages riding horse carriage (e.g. JavaScript developers using frameworks like React) despite flying cars having been invented already and providing exponential jumps in productivity (way more than small linear jumps provided by some JavaScript libraries).
+Anyone not considering this kind of technology in 2024 is like someone stuck in the dark ages riding horse carriage (e.g. JavaScript developers using frameworks like React) despite cars having been invented already and providing exponential jumps in productivity (way more than small linear jumps provided by some JavaScript libraries, which are akin of modifying horse carriage).
 Obviously, those who do make this jump will end up winning their work over from customers and beating the competition while delivering the best Frontend value possible to customers.

 (Attention Software Engineers, Bloggers, and Contributors: Please use Glimmer DSL for Web in web projects, blog about it, and submit a PR with your article, project, and/or open-source-repo added to the README.
 Also, I give everyone permission to present this project at their local Ruby user group, local Software Engineering meetup, or Software Conferences outside of North America (e.g. Europe).
 I am willing to present at Software Conferences in North America and Japan (the birthplace of Ruby) only.
 If you want to have this project presented elsewhere, like in Europe or South America, feel free to prepare and give your own presentations of the project, and if needed, hit me up for help on the [Glimmer Gitter chat](https://gitter.im/AndyObtiva/glimmer?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge))